2025

 Methodology

-TriNet, a leader in HR services and technology, recently surveyed over 1,218 full-time US workers from small and midsize businesses (defined as companies with 5-500 employees).
-Conducted from May 30-June 11, 2024.
+TriNet, a leader in outsourced HR for small and medium-sized businesses, surveyed 540 full-time employees and 500 full-time employers, working in the U.S. from companies with 5 to 500 employees in two separate but related surveys between June 30 through July 2, 2025.
 The survey featured around 50 questions addressing various workplace issues, including employee engagement, remote work, AI adoption, and generational shifts in workforce expectations.
 The survey was not targeted at TriNet clients.

 Read more on how we conducted the study